dafny-lang/rfcs/0003-for-each.md

 Loops are notoriously difficult for Dafny users to verify. *** TODO ***

 Perhaps the most serious shortcoming is that there is currently no efficient way to iterate over the elements of a `set`.
-The best alternative is to use the assign-such-that operator and set subtraction, illustrated in the reference manual as follows (sec 19.6):
+The best alternative is to use the assign-such-that operator and set subtraction, illustrated in the reference manual as follows ([sec 10.5.2](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#1052-sets)):

 ```dafny
 // s is a set<int>